ktwiener/EpiReadings/_posts/2023-03-06-westreich-cole-positivity-commentary-2009.md

 ## More complicated topics

 Time-varying non-positivity! g-estimation of a structural nested model (?) or g-computation (?) could be a way forward.

+## What we talked about

+* Interpolation (pockets of non-positivity)
+* The target population (how restriction will change our inference population)
+    * Extended that to concepts in pharmacoepi, i.e. trimming, SMR weights
+* Also some discussion about standardization vs. IPTW.
+Maybe need to look at a paper that discusses that more at length?